tobiasraabe/cookiecutter-research-template/README.rst

 Visualization of the DAG
-    A graphic of the DAG is compiled at the end of the Waf build process and serves as a nice picture of the complexity of the project (a little bit bragging is ok :wink:) or allows for visual debugging.
+    A graphic of the DAG is compiled at the end of the Waf build process and serves as a nice picture of the complexity of the project (a little bit of bragging is ok :wink:) or allows for visual debugging.

     .. raw:: html